sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 ## Srgb and normal textures

 We've been using `Rgba8UnormSrgb` for all our textures.
-The `Srgb` bit specifies that we will be using [standard red green blue color space](https://en.wikipedia.org/wiki/SRGB).
+The `Srgb` bit specifies that we will be using [standard RGB (red, green, blue) color space](https://en.wikipedia.org/wiki/SRGB).
 This is also known as linear color space.
 Linear color space has less color density.
 Even so, it is often used for diffuse textures, as they are typically made in `Srgb` color space.

 Normal textures aren't made with `Srgb`.
 Using `Rgba8UnormSrgb` can change how the GPU samples the texture.
 This can make the resulting simulation [less accurate](https://medium.com/@bgolus/generating-perfect-normal-maps-for-unity-f929e673fc57#b86c).
 We can avoid these issues by using `Rgba8Unorm` when we create the texture.
 Let's add an `is_normal_map` method to our `Texture` struct.